 Independent study in a selected field or problem area of mathematics.
 The topic or problem to be studied will be chosen in consultation with departmental faculty under whose guidance the study will be conducted.
 Subject to Independent Study rules and regulations.

 MAT 495: Internship

 Internships or practical experience in an approved program of study.
 Limited to majors in the department.
 Subject to Internship regulations and restrictions.
+Credits: 1-3 cieuits.
+1-5

 MAT 496: Internship